An International Gateway

 Ready for the Future

-In 2017, huge vessels known as neo-Panamax ships will begin traversing the widened and deepened Panama Canal.
-To make sure New Jersey’s ports can accommodate these super-containerships, major capital projects are already underway at our ports to ensure they remain ready for future trade activity.
+In 2016, huge vessels known as neo-Panamax ships began traversing the widened and deepened Panama Canal.
+To ensure New Jersey’s ports can accommodate these super-containerships, major capital projects have been underway at our ports to ensure they are ready for future trade activity.

-For example, Port Newark/Elizabeth is in the middle of a $743.3 million rebuilding project to raise the clearance of the Bayonne Bridge.
-The project, which began in 2013, will push the bridge’s clearance up to 215 feet to accommodate the larger neo-Panamax ships coming from Asia to the East Coast through the expanded Panama Canal.
+For example, the Port Authority of New York and New Jersey embarked on a $1.3 billion project to raise the clearance of the Bayonne Bridge at Port Newark/Elizabeth.
+The project, which began in 2013, pushed the bridge’s clearance up to 215 feet to accommodate the larger neo-Panamax ships coming from Asia to the East Coast through the expanded Panama Canal.
+As of June 2017, ultra-large containerships carrying up to 18,000 tonnage equivalency units (TEUs) have been authorized to navigate beneath the bridge.

-The construction of a new, state-of-the-art marine terminal also is underway at the Paulsboro Marine Terminal on the Delaware River in South Jersey.
-The 190-acre facility will be the first new marine terminal to be constructed on the Delaware River in over 30 years.
-When completed, the terminal will significantly increase shipping capacity for the full range of commodities.
+In South Jersey, a new state-of-the-art marine terminal opened at the Paulsboro Marine Terminal on the Delaware River.
+The 190-acre facility was the first new marine terminal to be constructed on the Delaware River in over 30 years, significantly increasing shipping capacity.

 If you’re interested in connecting to the world by sea, New Jersey’s ports are the place to be.